Best Subwoofers For Home Theater AND Music.

 “Depth of Presentation” is important, because your hearing fades as the frequencies get deeper.
 Some people assume that’s why they can’t hear the deep stuff, but it’s actually the “typical subwoofer” that’s to blame.
 It’s definitely audible, most subs just don’t produce enough if it.

 Few subs can plumb the depths like they really should.

 Good bass is not about what your neighbors can hear (like that guy next to you at the stoplight), it’s about what YOU can hear.

 If you have an extra-large room (greater than 600 sq ft), you may need to look at the bigger subs, while those with large rooms and smaller have no such limitations on this particular list, so long as you go dual like you should.
 You can always turn a sub down, and it should always be volume matched to your main speakers, regardless of room size.
 (How I level match by ear)

-Big subs like these DO NOT mean overpowering “boom boom”, they mean “articulate” sound reproduction, which will include blowing your mind with movies like Jurassic Park and Hacksaw Ridge, and shows like my personal favorite, Cosmos.
-Amazing content with proper subs.
+Big subs like these DO NOT mean overpowering “boom boom”, they mean “articulate” bottom end sound reproduction, which will include blowing your mind with movies like Jurassic Park and Hacksaw Ridge, and shows like my personal favorite, Cosmos.
+Amazing content with the proper subs.

 Cosmos was particularly surprising.
 It’s not all about punch, but a lot of low rumbling sounds too.
 It’s an impressive series too, bass aside.
 Dr. Tyson has a great way of explaining things.

 Tom Petty’s (RIP, I love his music) “Mary Jane’s Last Dance” will NOT rock your world with bass, it just wasn’t mastered that way.
-Metallica’s “Nothing Else Matters”, however, is truly an experience if you enjoy their music.
+Metallica’s “Nothing Else Matters”, “Lord’s of Summer”, and “Murder One” are truly an experience if you enjoy their music.